 In the northern part of the city, just 5 km from the centre, there is the Forest Park of Culture and Recreation - Myślęcinek.
 One of the largest recreational complexes in Poland it covers an area of 830 ha, of which nearly 500 ha are forest areas hat include hundred year old specimens of deciduous trees.

 It is an area of very special natural, recreational and educational qualities.

-Myślęcinek owes its attractiveness not only to natural conditions, but also to excellent transport links with the centre of Bydgoszcz; public transport buses: 84 and 52, and tram lines No. 1, 2 and 10.
-We can visit the park by car by going over the bridge at the end of Gdańska St., past the Bydgoszcz City Stadium “Zawisza”
+Myślęcinek owes its attractiveness not only to natural conditions, but also to excellent transport links with the centre of Bydgoszcz; public transport buses No. 52 and tram lines No. 1, 2 and 10.
+We can visit the park by car by going over the bridge at the end of Gdańska St., past the Bydgoszcz City Stadium “Zawisza”.

 Moving around the park is possible due to the services of vehicle stylised to look like an old train There used to be a very rare in Poland, Park Railway narrow-gauge train in Myślęcinek, unfortunately it burnt a few years ago.
 However now we can still enjoy a ride around the park thanks to this stylised for the train vehicle.

 Loop around the park begins near the bus stop (lines 52, 84), next to the ZOO entrance.
 All journey takes around 35-40 minutes.
 Price for children is 3zł, adults pay 5zł and children under the age of 3 go free.

 Nearby, youngsters can have some fun at the Amusement Park with merry-go-rounds, slides, cabinets of mirrors, an inflatable palace, autodrome, mountain railway and Chinese plastic pool filled with balls.